LAX

 Checkpoint access

-Which checkpoint can reach your gate?
+Which checkpoint reaches your gate?

 LAX now offers post-security pedestrian access across the terminals, with a walkable path stretching from Terminal 1 through the rest of the secure terminal network.